hieptl/netflix-clone/README.md

 Figure 37: Firebase authentication - Step 8.

-- Step 9: We need to update "firebase.js" file for later use with the following code.
+- Step 9: We need to update the "firebase.js" file for later use with the following code.

 ```js
 import firebase from 'firebase';